Georgetown Solar Project

 Completed Project Studies

-Environment: desktop and field studies were initiated in 2020 and were completed in Q3 2021 including:
+Environment: desktop and field studies were initiated in 2020 and were completed in

 Environmental constraints mapping to identify buildable areas of land and avoid environmentally sensitive areas.